andrewmbonham/Stock-K-Means-Clustering/README.md

 # Stock K-Means Clustering

+(Note: GitHub does not display interactive scatter plots.
+Execute the code to visualize all the data, which includes scatter plots that display the company ticker when the cursor is over the data point.)

 ## Task
 The task here was to cluster S&P 500 stocks based on returns, volatility, and fundamental data such as PE and price-to-book ratios.